robkle/get_next_line/README.md

 # get_next_line
-C function that allows you to read a line, ending with a newline character (or EOF), from a file descriptor.
+C function that allows you to read a line ending with a newline character (or EOF), from a file descriptor.

 ## Usage<br />
 int	get_next_line(const int fd, char **line)<br />